garystafford/angular-quiz/README.md

 ```

 ####TO-DO's
-* Document project requirements and installation
 * Document project features and objectives
-* Add functionality to save multiple results to file with username and timestamp
+* Add functionality to save results to file with username and timestamp
+* Add functionality to use charting (chartjs) and graphing (d3).